taalexander/qiskit-terra/openpulse/openpulse_proposal.md

 ## Design and Questions
 - Builder for pulse experiments, `PulseBuilder`.
-  - `PulseBuilder` has list of `Command`s.
-  - `Command` is OpenPulse command ie.
-    - `InputPulse`
-    - `Acquire`
-    - `FrameChange`
-    - ...
-  - `CompositeCommand` is grouping of commands on multiple qubits.
-  - Enforces proper time sequencing for commands ie. no overlap.
-  - Commands apply to qubits.
   - How are qubits represented?
     - Qubits are physical as a given pulse will only apply to its respective qubit.
     - Builder could consume configuration on initialization